Kitchen

 Get Started

-Block’s free renovation planning tool lets you experiment with matching different kitchen countertops with backsplash combinations in minutes.
+Block’s free Renovation Studio lets you experiment with matching different kitchen countertops with backsplash combinations in minutes.
 You can upload photos of your space, select from a wide range of materials and colors, and see instant visualizations of your choices.
 The tool also provides real-time cost estimates, helping you stay on budget as you virtually redesign your kitchen.

 The Kitchen Remodel Visualizer allows you to mix and match countertop and backsplash options virtually.
 Share photos, prompt the AI about what variations you’d want to see, and voila!